Gain access to personalized product screening, the best pricing, rewards, and more!

 Special Considerations

 Low-volume basal and cut-stump applications require an oil-based carrier.
 Be sure pumps and hoses are resistant to oil-based carriers.
-Wands and spray tips also should be chemical-resistant.
-Adjustable tips give you more control when making individual plant treatments and there should be a cut-off at the tip to avoid wasting product (such as a strainer and check ball valve or low volume wand).
+Wands and spray tips should also be chemical-resistant.
+Adjustable tips give you more control when making individual plant treatments, and there should be a cut-off at the tip to avoid wasting product (such as a strainer and check ball valve or low-volume wand).

 Though effective on its own, Crossbow Herbicide may be mixed with other products containing 2,4-D or Triclopyr as its active ingredient.
 This combined product must be labeled to be used on the same treatment site as Crossbow Herbicide and in accordance with the other product label instructions and treatment area.